Skip to main content

 required

-Your script must define an invoke function that:
+Your script must define a top-level invoke function that:

-• Accepts a single data parameter (the record object)
+• Accepts a single data parameter (a plain JS object representing one row)

-• Can return a different schema than the input when using the schema configuration
+• Can return a different shape than the input when using the schema configuration

 transforms: